MithrilJS/mithril.js/docs/getting-started.md

 <!doctype html>
 <script src="mithril.min.js"></script>
 <script>
-//this application only has one module: todo var todo = {};
+//this application only has one component: todo var todo = {};

-//for simplicity, we use this module to namespace the model classes
+//for simplicity, we use this component to namespace the model classes

 //the Todo class has two properties todo.Todo = function(data) {